|Type of Business:||MLM|

 |Skill Level Needed:||N/A|

-These two also have another multi level marketing business called Jeunesse that has also had its share of complaints.
+These two also have another multi-level marketing business called Jeunesse that has also had its share of complaints.

 One attorney general had it analyzed and stated that it was partially made up of the chemical used in mothballs and is very toxic.

 One unhappy customer felt the damage to their car right on the freeway fast lane after using the additive for several weeks.

-Many claims say MyFFI either faked their tests, didn’t test properly or even that they never really tested at all, but surely that kind of irresponsibility is unlikely.
+Many claims say MyFFI either faked their tests, didn’t test properly, or even that they never really tested at all, but surely that kind of irresponsibility is unlikely.

 Mostly, though, they say it to recruit others to recruit more.
 The gas treatment product is just that, a product to keep MyFFI from looking like a pyramid scheme.

-But no matter the product complaints, the mlm side also has its share of failings.
+But no matter the product complaints, the MLM side also has its share of failings.

-This type of mlm is so notorious it actually has a nickname for it, the Save Gas Ripoff.
+This type of MLM is so notorious it actually has a nickname for it, the Save Gas Ripoff.

-Then you have to pay in at least $60 bucks a month, buy a minimum $100 worth of product; and then if you manage to get someone in your downline you won’t be paid very much.
+Then you have to pay at least $60 bucks a month, buy a minimum of $100 worth of product; and then if you manage to get someone in your downline you won’t be paid very much.

-They will of course tell you that getting the $1,300 package helps you make more money, but it only helps the people above you.
+They will, of course, tell you that getting the $1,300 package helps you make more money, but it only helps the people above you.
 You will need at least 2 people to ‘activate team commissions’.

-Not really anything to write home about and at that rate you spend more on product than you are making.
+Not really anything to write home about and at that rate you spend more on products than you are making.

 The commission plan I read was so convoluted and confusing, and for good reason.

 They count on this, so when there are misunderstandings, MyFFI can use the various loopholes in their contracts to worm their way out of anything.

-So take into account questionable leadership unscrupulous tampering with downlines, a baffling commission structure, the dubious nature of MyFFI’s product, and the fact that I don’t recommend mlm’s.
+So take into account questionable leadership unscrupulous tampering with downlines, a baffling commission structure, the dubious nature of MyFFI’s product, and the fact that I don’t recommend MLMs.

-Add to that the thousands of complaints about MyFFI and you can surmise that I will not only notrecommend MyFFI in any way possible, but I’m calling it an outright scam.
+Add to that the thousands of complaints about MyFFI and you can surmise that I will not only not recommend MyFFI in any way possible, but I’m calling it an outright scam.

-Thanks for reading…
+Thanks for reading the review.